Akomal/RED-Task/README.md

 <b> Statistical Analysis (statistical_analysis):</b>

-<li> Computes statistical measures such as mean, median, and standard deviation on the 'age' column.</li>>
+<li> Computes statistical measures such as mean, median, and standard deviation on the 'age' column.</li>

 <b> Save to CSV (save_to_csv):</b>

-1. Saves the transformed data to a CSV file named transformed_data.csv.
+<li>Saves the transformed data to a CSV file named transformed_data.csv.</li>

 <b>Workflow</b>

-1. The workflow follows the sequence: data_ingestion ➔ data_cleaning ➔ transformation ➔ statistical_analysis ➔ save_to_csv.
+<li>The workflow follows the sequence: data_ingestion ➔ data_cleaning ➔ transformation ➔ statistical_analysis ➔ save_to_csv. </li>

 # Usage